 If you’re looking to transform your home into a warmer and more welcoming environment, then look no further.
-The single easiest way to amplify good vibes and even completely redo your existing floors is by adding a decorative rug -elevating your home to even cozier heights.
+The single easiest way to amplify good vibes and even completely redo your existing floors is by adding a white floor rug – elevating your home to even cozier heights.

 Selecting the right rug for any given room isn’t an easy task though.
 There are plenty of things to consider, from the size to the material it’s made of.
 Just about everything will impact the effect a rug has on the feel of a room, so you need to think carefully before making a decision.